cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 The Cosmos SDK uses Protobuf definitions to generate client and server code:

 * The `MsgServer` interface defines the server API for the `Msg` service.
 Its implementation is described in the [`Msg` services documentation](https://docs.cosmos.network/master/building-modules/msg-services.html).
-* Structures are generated for all RPC request and response types.
+* Structures are generated for all RPC requests and response types.

 <HighlightBox type="tip">

-If you want to dive deeper when it comes to messages, teh `Msg` service, and modules, take a look at:
+If you want to dive deeper when it comes to messages, the `Msg` service, and modules, take a look at:

 * The Cosmos SDK documentation on [`Msg` service](https://docs.cosmos.network/master/building-modules/msg-services.html)
 * The Cosmos SDK documentation on messages and queries addressing how to define messages using `Msg` services - [Amino `LegacyMsg`](https://docs.cosmos.network/master/building-modules/messages-and-queries.html#legacy-amino-legacymsgs)